Divine Sovereignty and Human Bodies in the Hebrew Bible

 Most of us academics ‘stay in our lane’ as we do our research.
 We are familiar with our field and stay there.
 It is ambitious and daring for an academic to ‘cross lanes’ and consider other agenda.
-Sarah Melcher has taken on just such hazardous task.
+Sarah Melcher has taken on just such a hazardous task.
 She is well-grounded in scripture study.
 But she has read widely and thought deeply about disability studies.
-In her discerning line-by-line analysis of the prophetic texts Melcher traces out the way that bodily existence (including disabled bodies) is lived out in the presence of divine sovereignty and providence.
+In her discerning line-by-line analysis of the prophetic texts, Melcher traces out the way that bodily existence (including disabled bodies) is lived out in the presence of divine sovereignty and providence.
 She has brought off this daring venture in a way that will serve well both scripture studies and disability studies.
 She shows that the prophetic tradition has in purview disabled persons.
 This book is a significant contribution to our belated attention to disability studies.
-It is well-done and attention must be paid.~Walter Brueggemann, Professor Emeritus, Columbia Theological Seminary
+It is well-done, and attention must be paid.~Walter Brueggemann, author of Money and Possessions

-Sarah J. Melcher’s book, Disability and the Hebrew Prophets, gathers into one place the abundance and variety of prophetic images of the human body, often beaten and deformed.
+Sarah J. Melcher’s book Prophetic Disability gathers into one place the abundance and variety of prophetic images of the human body, often beaten and deformed.
 Melcher is particularly concerned with images of disabled and broken bodies in relation to questions of divine sovereignty.
 What do the prophets posit as the divine role in breaking and restoring human bodies, and what are the consequences of such theological perspectives?
-This book will open discussions about ancient and modern attitudes toward disabled bodies and provide material for future research.~Kathleen M. O’Connor, William Marcellus McPheerters Professsor of Old Testament, Emerita, Columbia Theological Seminary
+This book will open discussions about ancient and modern attitudes toward disabled bodies and provide material for future research.~Kathleen M. O’Connor, William Marcellus McPheeters Professor of Old Testament, Emerita, Columbia Theological Seminary